 Marianne enjoys being involved in music education projects at many different levels, most recently creating online education materials and composition feedback for secondary school students as part of the 2021 ‘Virtual Composition Project’ with The Hermes Experiment.
 She has led a class on contemporary performance with double bass students at the Royal Welsh College of Music and Drama, and has also worked on learning and engagement projects organised by the Orchestra of the Age of Enlightenment, the Hallé, Wigmore Hall, and the Multi-Story Orchestra.

 As a founder member of the band The Coach House Company, Marianne is occasionally also active as a folk performer, improviser and arranger.
 In recent years, the band has performed at the National Portrait Gallery, Cecil Sharp House, Green Note in Camden, Wilderness Festival, and Ronnie Scott’s jazz club, and has released two original EP discs: ‘The Coach House Company’ and ‘Maiden Tales’.

-Marianne is hugely grateful to the organisations that have generously supported her studies, including the Headley Trust and the Greenbank Scholarship (RAM) and the Cambridge Bursary Scheme.
+Marianne is hugely grateful to the individuals and organisations that have generously supported her studies, including the Headley Trust, the Greenbank Scholarship (RAM) and the Cambridge Bursary Scheme.